Winter Springs High School: History

 Winter Springs High School opened in 1997 as the latest high school of Seminole County.
 Plans for the new school began three years earlier as a result of overcrowding at Oviedo, Lake Howell and Lyman high schools.
 The community of Winter Springs successfully lobbied to have the school built in their town as a way of creating a "town identity and center, and not just be an outgrowth of the surrounding cities."

 Although, the school first opened in 1997 as Winter Springs High School, the school had first opened its doors as a temporary home to the student body, faculty and staff of nearby Lake Howell High School the previous year while the Lake Howell campus underwent major renovations.

 A.W.
 Epps was the school's first principal.
 When the school opened in 1997, it housed only 9th and 10th grade students.
 The school housed grades 9–11 in 1998–1999, and the first class graduated in 1999–2000.
 Dr. Elise Gruber became principal in 2000 and was succeeded by Dr. Michael R. Blasewitz in 2004.
 In 2012 Dr. Blasewitz was named Director of High Schools of Seminole County Public Schools.
 As a result, Dr. Mickey Reynolds was named the fourth principal of Winter Springs High School the same year.
 Pete Gaffney became the principal starting in the 2017–2018 school year.
 The school's bell schedule has been adjusted to a modified block format, to accommodate student needs.

 Sports

 Winter Springs High School sponsors many interscholastic sports teams including football, cross country, volleyball, golf, bowling, track and field, lacrosse, wrestling, swimming, water polo, bowling, baseball, basketball, soccer, weightlifting, cheerleading, softball and tennis.
 The Winter Springs teams compete at the A.W.
 Epps Sports Complex, named after the high school's first principal.

-The Girls' Basketball team won state championships back-to-back in 1999 and 2000 under head coach Betsy Hughes.
-Hughes led the team to the state finals in 2001, and the final four in 2002.
+The Girls' Basketball team won state championships back-to-back in 1999 and 2000.

-Coach Ocky Clarks' Girls Cross Country team won the State title in 1999.
-Clarks teams won the Girls Cross Country 2019 Conference, District, Regional and State Championships.
+The Girls Cross Country team won the State title in 2019 and 2020.

 The volleyball team captured the 2015 FHSAA State Championship.